top of page

 Amazon Robotics

-For my first post-grad, I accepted the role of Hardware Test Engineer on the Hardware Test Engineering team.
-The role is functionally one-third mechanical (CAD, machine shop, FEA, documentation), one-third electromechanical (sensor interfacing, Python library authoring, automation), and one-third test execution (designing tests and automating their completion).
+My role as an Amazon Robotics Hardware Engineer is functionally one-third mechanical (CAD, machine shop, FEA, documentation), one-third electromechanical (sensor interfacing, Python library authoring, automation), and one-third test execution (designing tests and automating their completion).
 One of the notably large projects I worked on was the gantry-automated environment for the autonomous drive "Proteus".
 Due to NDA and IP, most details are not included, just simplified CAD, photos, and video.

 Problem Statement: